ShunTHuang/project2/README.md

-# Project 2 – DRR and SPQ Queue Simulation in ns-3
+# Project 2 – DRR and SPQ Queue in ns-3

 This project implements two Quality of Service (QoS) scheduling mechanisms in ns-3: